Fei-Peng/fei-peng.github.io/index.md

 I received my Ph.D. and M.S. in Operations Research from the [Industrial and Operations Engineering Department][ioe] at the [University of Michigan][um], where I was advised by Drs.
 [Edwin Romeijn][romeijn] and [Marina Epelman][epelman].

-My work is in the general areas of Optimization and Artificial Intelligence, with applications in healthcare (and more specifically radiation therapy) and advertising.
+My work falls in the general areas of Optimization and Artificial Intelligence, with applications in healthcare (and more specifically radiation therapy) and advertising.
 I recently developed lots of interest in Machine Learning.
 For more detail, please refer to my [publications][pub].

 I am generally interested in entrepreneurship and startup ideas both in the US and in China.